 Chicago, IL Office

-Eve Rips, Midwest Director
+Eve Rips, Director of Regional Strategy

 Eve Rips is the Midwest Director for Young Invincibles, where she is responsible for the development of all programs in Chicago, Illinois, and the Midwest, as well as for overseeing the Midwest office on a day-to-day basis.